Skip to main content Skip to footer site map

 Are Short-Term Disability Insurance Benefits Taxable, and What Are the Benefits?

 Income from a short-term disability policy may be taxable, depending on whether it was funded with pre-tax or post-tax income.
-Most employer-sponsored disability plans are paid on a pre-tax basis either directly from the employer or through payroll deduction from the employee (or a combination of both).
-In these cases, the insurance proceeds would be taxable, since taxes were not paid on the income used to fund the policy.
-In contrast, if an employee purchases a private disability policy outside the employer's benefits plan, this would be purchased with post-tax income, and the disability benefits would not be taxable.
+Most employer-sponsored disability plans are paid on a pre-tax basis, either directly from the employer or through payroll deduction from the employee (or a combination of both).
+In these cases, the insurance proceeds are taxable since taxes were not paid on the income used to fund the policy.
+Private disability policies purchased with post-tax income outside the employer's benefits plan are not taxable.

 Which States Have Mandated Short-Term Disability Insurance Programs?